 (5) "Dwelling unit" means a single, self-contained unit providing independent living facilities for one or more individuals and which contains eating, living, sanitary, sleeping, and cooking facilities, all for the exclusive use by the occupants.

-(6) "Home and community-based services" (HCBS) has the same meaning as in section 5123.01 of the Revised Code.
+(6) "Home and community-based services" has the same meaning as in section 5123.01 of the Revised Code.

-(9) "Individuals" mean persons with mental retardation or other developmental disability.
+(9) "Individuals" mean persons with developmental disabilities.